deccandewan/khalafquran/README.md

 ## About Khalaf Quran

-**Khalaf Quran** is a dedicated application built with Flutter, designed specifically for reading and listening to the Noble Qur'an according to the **Riwayah of Khalaf ‘an Hamzah** (Qira'at of Hamzah).
-Unlike standard Hafs applications, this app provides optimized digital presentation tailored to the specific orthography, stop marks (waqf), and recitation nuances unique to the Khalaf 'an Hamzah transmission.
-Engineered as an offline-first mobile app, it ensures complete accessibility to text and audio resources without requiring an active internet connection.
+**Khalaf Quran** is a dedicated application built with Flutter, designed specifically for reading and listening to the Noble Qur'an according to the **Riwayah of Khalaf 'an Hamzah** (Qira'at of Hamzah).
+Unlike standard Hafs applications, this app provides optimized digital presentation tailored to the specific orthography, stop marks (waqf), and recitation unique to the Khalaf 'an Hamzah transmission.
+Engineered as an offline-first application, it ensures complete accessibility to text and audio resources without requiring an active internet connection.

 ## Features

-- **Native PDF Rendering:** High-quality PDF mushaf, Khalaf 'an Hamzah script, rendered directly on your mobile device.
+- **Native PDF Rendering:** High-quality PDF mushaf, Khalaf 'an Hamzah script, rendered directly on your device.
 - **Seamless Navigation:** Instantly browse and jump to specific Surahs or Juz sections with intuitive UI controls.
 - **Custom Bookmarks:** Save your progress with personalized labels for quick reference during study.
 - **Offline Audio Recitation:** Full audio playback functionality featuring the recitation of Qari Shaykh Abd Al-Rashid Sufi.